Quiet Corner: History

-Lacking a formal definition, "The Quiet Corner" has historically been a colloquial, somewhat nebulous term, likely originating sometime in the middle of the 20th century.
-Nevertheless, the term is commonly used by residents and in organization and business names of the area.
+In 1985, the Northeast-Windham Area Convention and Visitors District was established as the state of Connecticut's 19th official tourism bureau.
+Its full-time staff replaced volunteers who had been previously working to attract visitors to 18 towns in the northwestern part of the state.
+The organization soon sought a less formal name, and in May chose "Connecticut's Quiet Corner," suggested by Darrell Christopher May of East Woodstock, who received $100.

+Description

 The Quiet Corner's identity has much to do with its lack of direct association to the state's major cities and towns such as Hartford, Norwich, or Manchester.
 Some say its western boundary is the semi-rural town of Coventry, which is more rustic than the more suburban towns to the west.
 Some say the region includes the towns of Ashford, Mansfield, and/or Willington in the west, Plainfield in the south, the Massachusetts border in the north, and the Rhode Island border in the east.
 Others draw the western boundary at Route 198 or Route 89 and the southern boundary at Route 14.

 The core of today's Quiet Corner encompasses the towns of Pomfret, Killingly, Putnam, Woodstock, Brooklyn, Thompson, Eastford, Hampton, Chaplin, Plainfield, Canterbury, Sterling, and Scotland.
 Under some definitions of the Quiet Corner, the region's largest town is Windham, including the borough of Willimantic, with a population of 25,000.
 If the Willimantic and Windham area is excluded due to its population, urbanized setting, and location at the extreme southwestern corner of Windham County, then the largest town is Killingly, with a population of nearly 18,000.

 Northeastern Connecticut is more rural than the rest of the state, with large swaths of scenic farmland, rivers and lakes, woodlands, and state forests.
 Its population centers are largely rural and semi-rural historic towns (many founded during the American Colonial Era), and most with populations below 10,000.
 It is one of the least-urbanized districts along the Northeast Megalopolis.
 The region is considered a core part of the Last Green Valley National Heritage Corridor, a source of pride and identity that many residents of the area seek to preserve.

 Many of the towns are within a long commuting distance of Boston, although none are considered a part of the Boston Metropolitan Area.
 Only Interstate 395 passes through the heart of the Quiet Corner, linking the area to Worcester, Massachusetts (and by extension the Massachusetts Turnpike) and the Connecticut Shoreline.
 Interstate 84 passes near the western periphery of the region, providing a link with Hartford and the rest of the state.
 Route 44 and Route 6 provide local residents relatively straightforward east-west transit to Hartford and Providence, Rhode Island.

 Putnam is an example of a revitalized mill town in Northeastern Connecticut.